intel-lab-lkp/linux/Documentation/admin-guide/mm/transhuge.rst

 may end up allocating more memory resources.
 An application may mmap a large region but only touch 1 byte of it, in that case a 2M page might be allocated instead of a 4k page for no good.
-This is why it's possible to disable hugepages system-wide and to only have them inside MADV_HUGEPAGE madvise regions.
+This is why it's possible to disable hugepages system-wide, only have them inside MADV_HUGEPAGE madvise regions, or defer them away from the page fault handler to khugepaged.

 Embedded systems should enable hugepages only inside madvise regions to eliminate any risk of wasting any precious byte of memory and to